DutchRetroGuy/AmigaAudioMixer/Documentation/Documentation.md

 - mixer.h must be included into the C program which is to use the mixer

-  Note: mixer.h is designed for VBCC & Bebbo's GCC compiler.
+  Note: mixer.h is designed for VBCC, Bebbo's GCC compiler and Bartman's GCC compiler.
 Other compilers will need a different method for calling the functions.
-It should be possible to make the mixer work with other compilers, but only VBCC and Bebbo's GCC compiler are officially supported.
+It should be possible to make the mixer work with other compilers, but only VBCC, Bebbo and Bartman are officially supported.

 If the above is done, the mixer API (as described in ["Mixer API"](#mixer-api)) becomes available to the C program.
 The C program will now need to follow the steps in ["Using the mixer"](#using-the-mixer) to enable mixing.

 The complete function prototypes that can be used by C programs can be found in mixer.h (note that this is the same set of routines that are offered through mixer.i for assembly programs).

-As pointed out above, the supplied mixer.h file is designed for use with VBCC and Bebbo's version of the GCC compiler.
+As pointed out above, the supplied mixer.h file is designed for use with VBCC, Bebbo and Bartman.
 To use the mixer using other GCC based compilers, a set of calling routines needs to be constructed. (these are not provided in this package)

 #### Two examples of how to make these routines follows: